 Toys R Us keeps the kids happy with giant ferris wheel in side the multi-story toy store in Times Square

-Times Square, center of theater, music and dance
+New York City hikes through Times Square, the center of theater, music and dance

 South on Irving to the art district of SoHo where galleries and trendy clothing stores give this once rundown area a new luster.

 A walk south to 4th and then Houston or a short cab ride will take you to Little Italy and Mulberry Street's 30 restaurants for European dining beneath sidewalk umbrellas.